forsberg/forsberg.github.io/CV.md

 :   Systems Engineer at [NIRA Dynamics](http://www.niradynamics.se)

-> - Working with the backend behind NIRAs new slip hazard warning feature
+> - Infrastructure lead for the backend behind NIRAs new slip hazard warning feature.
->   building infrastructure for handling data from large number of cars.
+>   Building a highly available and scalable platform using Kubernetes on top of AWS
+>   for running various microservices and Flink Jobs.
+>
+>   The system uses Apache Kafka for message passing, and has extensive systems
+>   monitoring using Prometheus, Grafana and Graylog.
+> - Designed the data ingestion system using gRPC.
+> - Highly involved in preparations for ISO27000 certification.

 2009 - 2017-09